 French-born brothers attacked the Satire magazine Charlie Hebdo but were of Algerian descent.
 Both the brothers were well-known to French police, and their names were on the U.S. ”no-fly” terror lists for years.

-The supermarket attack was carried out by one man who was French while his wife is said to have fled the country and was last seen near the Turkish-Syrian border.
+One French man carried out the supermarket attack while his wife has fled the country and was last seen near the Turkish-Syrian border.